nezapajek/project-tobamo/README.md

 - This repository: `https://github.com/nezapajek/project-tobamo`
 - The workflow DOI: [Add DOI when available]
 - Related publication: [Add publication when available]

+If you publish results based on this workflow, we recommend creating a release-tagged archive (for example via Zenodo) so reviewers can reference an immutable version.

 ## License